sparkflows/sparkflows-docs/docs/user-guide/connectors/elasticsearch.rst

 The SQL field specifies the SQL to be used for reading from Elastic Search.
 It allows you to limit the columns of interest, and apply clauses etc.

-The Elastic Search Processor understands the SQL and translates it into the appropriate QueryDSL.
+The Elasticsearch Processor understands the SQL and translates it into the appropriate QueryDSL.
 The connector pushes down the operations directly to the source, where the data is efficiently filtered out so that only the required data is streamed back to Spark.
 This significantly increases the query performance and minimizes the CPU, memory and I/O operations on both the Spark and Elastic Search Clusters.

 Workflow